martinseeger2002/recurciveCollectionGen/README.md

 ## Usage

+imageStitcher.py and metaReader.py is for images with no # rarity index

+imageStitcherV2.py and metaReaderV2.py is for images with # rarity index

 ### Stitch Images with Metadata

 The `imageStitcher.py` script stitches images from folders named the number of rows (or any folder with names starting with these digits) into a grid and saves the resulting image with metadata.